cgabriel5/eventjs/README.md

 - [`srcElement`](https://developer.mozilla.org/en-US/docs/Web/API/Event/srcElement) Avoid using this event target and use `e.target` as this is just an alias for `e.target`.
 - [`fromElement`](http://help.dottoro.com/ljjqfjbs.php) Equivalent to FireFox's relatedTarget.
 - [`toElement`](http://help.dottoro.com/ljltrsom.php) Equivalent to FireFox's relatedTarget.
-- [`explicitOriginalTarget`](https://developer.mozilla.org/en-US/docs/Web/API/Event/explicitOriginalTarget) FireFox specific and should not be used as they are non-standard.
+- [`explicitOriginalTarget`](https://developer.mozilla.org/en-US/docs/Web/API/Event/explicitOriginalTarget) FireFox specific and should not be used as is it non-standard.
-- [`originalTarget`](https://developer.mozilla.org/en-US/docs/Web/API/Event/originalTarget) FireFox specific and should not be used as they are non-standard.
+- [`originalTarget`](https://developer.mozilla.org/en-US/docs/Web/API/Event/originalTarget) FireFox specific and should not be used as is it non-standard.

 <a name="data-object"></a>
 ### Data Object